nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter13_chapter_13_spiritual_authority.md

 <!-- p165 -->
 The gospels and epistles further clarify the work of the enemy.
 Evil spirits, as disembodied, largely must do their work through willing and open vessels.
 God works through people, so does the devil.
-This oppression is often marked by torment, self-harm, and destructive behaviors *(<span class="x-scripture" data-type="ref" data-book="Luke" data-chapter="8" data-verses="27-29" data-lang="en" data-version="NKJV">Luke 8:27-29</span>).* Their attacks cause fear, temptation, and discouragement *(<span class="x-scripture" data-type="ref" data-book="2 Corinthians" data-chapter="12" data-verses="7" data-lang="en" data-version="NKJV">2 Corinthians 12:7</span>).* The most common source of their power (not authority) in someone's life is through the influence of lies and emotional strongholds *(<span class="x-scripture" data-type="ref" data-book="2 Corinthians" data-chapter="10" data-verses="3-5" data-lang="en" data-version="NKJV">2 Corinthians 10:3-5</span>).*
+This oppression is often marked by torment, self-harm, and destructive behaviors *(<span class="x-scripture" data-type="ref" data-book="LUK" data-chapter="8" data-verses="27-29" data-lang="en" data-version="NKJV">Luke 8:27-29</span>).* Their attacks cause fear, temptation, and discouragement *(<span class="x-scripture" data-type="ref" data-book="2CO" data-chapter="12" data-verses="7" data-lang="en" data-version="NKJV">2 Corinthians 12:7</span>).* The most common source of their power (not authority) in someone's life is through the influence of lies and emotional strongholds *(<span class="x-scripture" data-type="ref" data-book="2CO" data-chapter="10" data-verses="3-5" data-lang="en" data-version="NKJV">2 Corinthians 10:3-5</span>).*

 <!-- p166 -->